miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

 ```

 ## Ternary conditions inside JSX
-JSX is a syntax extension for javascript.
-This help us to develop components faster and have clear what we are trying to render. [more info](https://reactjs.org/docs/introducing-jsx.html)
+JSX is a syntax extension for JavaScript.
+This allows us to develop components faster and to express better and cleaner what we are trying to render. [more info](https://reactjs.org/docs/introducing-jsx.html)

 ```javascript
 class SocialCardsPage extends React.Component {